 News And Updates

 The EBSCO NetLibrary Recorded Books packages were originally launched on April 1, 2010.
 However, some libraries may have different subscription start dates.
-The 2013-2014 renewal has been mostly completed, and libraries should have received invoices by now.
-New libraries may join the project at any time.
 For information on the renewal and recruitment, visit the "How to Join" page.

 OCLC MARC Records